DecepGPT: Schema-Driven Deception Detection with Multicultural Datasets and Robust Multimodal Learning: Method

 \section{Method}

-To provide the transparency required for sensitive decision-making, we propose an auditable paradigm.
-As illustrated in Fig. \ref{fig:Data-Generation}, this paradigm is realized through a standardization pipeline that enriches existing benchmarks with the fine-grained behavioral descriptions and reasoning logic necessary for structured reporting.
-To address the performance instability inherent in small-data regimes and the lack of cross-cultural benchmarks designed under a unified scenario protocol, we construct and release a dataset (Table \ref{table:dataset_comparison} and Fig. \ref{fig:stats}) that increases total data volume while filling critical gaps in identity pretense and multicultural scenarios.
-In parallel, we introduce two robust encoding modules (Fig. \ref{fig:teaser}) to further stabilize optimization: Stabilized Individuality-Commonality Synergy (SICS), which enhances representation robustness by suppressing noise, and Distilled Modality Consistency (DMC), which prevents unimodal shortcuts through consistency distillation.
-Together, these components ensure that the generated audit reports are grounded in balanced and verifiable auditable evidence.
+To provide transparency for sensitive decision-making, we propose an auditable MDD framework.
+As shown in Fig.~\ref{fig:Data-Generation}, we first enrich existing benchmarks with structured behavioral descriptions and reasoning chains.
+We then introduce T4-Deception (Table~\ref{table:dataset_comparison} and Fig.~\ref{fig:stats}) to cover identity pretense across multicultural scenarios.
+Finally, we integrate two robust encoding modules (Fig.~\ref{fig:teaser}): SICS, which stabilizes representations by balancing shared behavioral commonalities and sample-specific variations, and DMC, which mitigates unimodal shortcuts through consistency distillation.
+Together, these components enable schema-constrained audit reports grounded in audiovisual cues.